shasibhusanJena/AWS-Solutions-Architect-Associate/README.md

 28. **Amazon EventBridge**
     - EventBridge allows responding to events from various AWS services as well as custom applications.
 It meets the requirements of decoupled architecture, **responding to events**, and supporting AWS and custom sources.
+    - Receives Notification when specific **Amazon S3 events such as Object creation or deletion occur in the S3** Bucket.
 29. **Amazon AppFlow**
     - is a fully managed integration service that helps you securely **transfer data** between **software as a service** (SaaS) applications such as Salesforce, SAP, Google Analytics, Facebook Ads, and ServiceNow, and AWS services such as